Author: Lori Apon

 - Don’t tell them not to cry.
 Tears are good.
 God captures our tears in a bottle and records them in a book.
 Encourage them to pour out their heart to God knowing He hears our cry.

 - Don’t allow them to use grief as a crutch, but rather a chisel for God to work in their lives.

 - Don’t assume all is well.
 Grief is unavoidable.
 Pray for God to uncover areas of pain that must be dealt with.

 - Accept suffering as a gift from God.
 He has entrusted you and your children with a very hard thing He will use it for good.
 Perhaps death is the tool He uses to bring your child to salvation.
 Loss brings great gain, but it is a process He will use to prepare them for the call He has on their life.

 - Rest in the sovereignty of God.
 He is in complete control when life is out of control.
 The earlier in life we settle this matter, the better.

 - Take time to carefully pull grief out of them, as you would a splinter before infection sets in.
 Do this through meaningful moments and consistent conversations.

-- Provide normalcy as much as possible with sensitivity knowing that transition to a new normal is not easy.
-As they ride the roller coaster of grief, enforce important boundaries, don’t back off from discipline, and develop routine which gives important security.
+- Provide normalcy as much as possible, with sensitivity, knowing that transition to a new normal is not easy.
+As they ride the roller coaster of grief, enforce important boundaries, don’t back off from discipline, and develop a routine which gives important security.

 - Recognize that God’s timing is perfect.
 It is easy to believe the lie that God isn’t fair.
 How could a loving God allow a young child to suffer?
 However, we must return our focus on the attributes of God—He is loving, kind, just, merciful, and knows the plans He has for each one of us.
 He truly works all things together for the good to those who love Him.